BenCat07/Voxalia/Voxalia/bin/Release/data/info/blocksinfo.md

 # Blocks Info

 - TODO: Information here!
-- TODO: This needs to be replacedby something more sane, seriously.
+- TODO: This needs to be replaced by something more sane, seriously.
-- Generally do not edit the debug block all - its exact texture values are expected to some degree by the code.
+- Generally do not edit the debug block at all - its exact texture values are expected to some degree by the code.
+- All animations must be the same length and rate, currently!
+- This format really needs to be reworked...

 ### Textures